Ank17M/Decentralized-Task-Management/README.md

 3. Compile the smart contracts: truffle compile
 4. Deploy the smart contracts:
-   ├── Ensure you have a local blockchain running (e.g., using Ganache), └── then deploy the contracts:
+   ├── Ensure you have a local blockchain running (e.g., using Ganache),<br />
+   └── then deploy the contracts:<br />
-        truffle migrate
+        truffle migrate<br />

-Running the Web Application
+Running the Web Application<br />
 1. Navigate to the page folder: cd decentralized-task-management/page
 2. Open the index page